 Vocational and technical education is key components of the GOG’s drive to ensure the provision and availability of quality education for young people.
 Hence, the GOG has established vocational and technical training institutions, with the objective of providing skilled human resource base for the manufacturing and other productive sectors of the economy.
 Intermediate Technology Transfer Units (ITTUs) are in all the regional centres under the Ghana Regional Appropriate Technology Industrial Services (GRATIS) initiative to offer apprenticeship training in various vocations and to provide refresher courses for artisans.

-With respect to enrolment, the total number increased from 42,513 in the 2014/2015 academic year to 76,770 in the 2018/2019 academic year, a percentage increase of 44.6%.
+With respect to enrolment, the total number increased from 42513 in the 2014/2015 academic year to 76770 in the 2018/2019 academic year, a percentage increase of 44.6%.

 Challenges of vocational and technical training education include: